mralko99/ASTLI/2_delivery/Technology.md

 ### Connected Camera
 It is the main component of our project: its main purpose is to detect the presence of a traffic jam.

-Are used for the detections **a camera with and integrated ESP-32** to capture the images and send them to a **local area station**, **pollution sensor** that detects the current salubrity of the air, a **microphone** that allows to detect the presence of an emergency vehicle and a **voltage sensor** that allows us to detect the status of the semaphore.
+The camera has a system to create an ap if it has problem to connect to the internet.
+On this system we have a web page that will allow the user to connect to the camera and to change the wifi settings.
-The data between the camera and the local area station is exchanged via WiFi.
+The camera is a http server, that accepts request, and sends the frames to the local area station.
-The sensors are controlled by a ESP-32 board.

 ### Local Area Station
-It is a raspberryPI that collects all the data form the semaphores of the cross.
-It elaborates the data and sends it via internet to the remote AWS that calculates the best configuration for the semaphores.
-Every semaphore has an unique id for identification.
+On our local area station we have a docker container that makes request to the camera and detect the objects.
+We also have a container that will implement a finite state machine that will control the semaphore.
+At the end of the stack we have a relay board that will control the junction.

+### Wheather Station
+It's an arduino 1010 that it's connected to the air quality sensor, temperature/humidity sensor and a microphone to record the audio pollution.
+All this data is then transmitted to the cloud.

 ### Cloud Computing
-The data recieved from the raspberryPI is elaborated and stored on the cloud.
-This data is further elaborated to get a real traffic count through the use of object detection.
+The data recieved from the raspberryPI(finite state machine staatus and predictions) is stored on the cloud.
-After that an algorithm decides the semaphore configuration.
+We also collect all the data from the weather station and store it on the cloud.
+We process all this information and in case we detect some high level schema on the traffic we can adjust the semaphores.

 ### Web Dashboard
 It is composed by the remote server (using **AWS services and nodejs**) and by the frontend (web page and eventually an app).
-It displays the current status of the semaphores and allows to tweak the parameters of the algorithm that controls them.
+It displays the current status of the semaphores, all the data from the sensors and it displays the detection made from the system.
+It can also make the user change the status of the semaphore from the web view.

 ## Sensors